Norman Walsh: Rhodesian Air Force career

+Awards

-Commander of the Air Force of Zimbabwe
+Air Force of Zimbabwe Career

 In 1981, after Robert Mugabe had become Prime Minister of Zimbabwe, the Zimbabwe-Rhodesia Air Force was renamed the Air Force of Zimbabwe and Mugabe offered command of the air force to Walsh, which he accepted.
 Walsh's priorities were the recruiting of new personnel from the former guerrilla fighters and replacing outdated aircraft with up-to-date types.
 Key to this second priority was the acquisition of eight British BAE Hawk jet aircraft to operate in the strike fighter role which were to replace the antiquated Hunters of No. 1 Squadron.
-In 1982, Walsh personally led the British Aerospace ferry team that flew the new aircraft from Great Britain to Zimbabwe.
+In 1982, Walsh personally led the British Aerospace ferry team that flew the new aircraft from Britain to Zimbabwe.

 On 25 July 1982, just 10 days after the Hawks arrived in Zimbabwe, four of the eight aircraft were damaged in a sabotage attack at Thornhill Air Force Base.
 Saboteurs had cut through the perimeter wire and placed time-delay bombs in the aircraft engines.
 Eight Hunters and a Cessna aircraft were also attacked.
 Although it was generally accepted that the saboteurs had been South African special forces, Mugabe ordered his Central Intelligence Organisation agents to arrest the senior air force officers who had been involved in procurement of the Hawks.
 In addition to Walsh, those arrested included his deputy and close friend, Air Vice-Marshal Hugh Slatter.
 After torture and beatings, forced confessions were extracted from Walsh's personnel and after nearly a year of international pressure the men were brought to trial in the High Court in Harare.
 Following a lengthy hearing they were all acquitted but were rearrested by Central Intelligence Organisation agents as they left the court building.
 It was not until international pressure had been applied for several more weeks that the officers were released.
 With his men released, Walsh resigned his command, officially leaving the service on 22 May 1983.
 Walsh was replaced by Air Marshal Azim Daudpota, who commanded the air force on loan service from Pakistan.
-Mugabe no longer trusted white officers and sought to replace them.
+Mugabe no longer trusted former Rhodesian officers and sought to replace them.